semaphoreci/roadmap/README.md

 ### Semaphore Uncut

-If you've missed one of the episodes of our regular weekly webcasts on what's new in Semaphore, no worries.
+If you've missed one of the episodes of our regular weekly live stream on what's new in Semaphore, no worries.
 [On this playlist](https://www.youtube.com/watch?v=pdiMpi1HRnU&list=PL9pxz3ccLeuggNBKZI2wWlC6xyz1kIws6) you'll find the recordings of all previous episodes.